qiqipchy/abc4j/README.md

 ## applets

 There there are two html files in the `applets` folder which embed abc4j as Java applets.
-They require that a compound jar has been created in the `target` folder using `sbt assembly`. `checkApplet.html` simply allows to enter an abc notated text and runs the parser to see if is valid code. `abcynthApplet` runs the tune book application.
+They require that a compound jar has been created in the `target` folder using `sbt assembly`. `checkApplet.html` simply allows to enter an abc notated text and runs the parser to see if is valid code. `abcynthApplet.html` runs the tune book application.
 You might need to run it twice due to some null exceptions in configuration.

 ## overview